Last Updated: May 12, 2026

 It’s all about the flow

-Let’s break down the above functions to try and understand what goes wrong.
+Let’s break down the above functions in the relevant go code to understand what goes wrong, including how these programs can keep memory alive through references that look harmless in code review.
 We already know that leaking flow begins here, in line 80: